-Argument(s) Table Sec- tion Out- side Table: Shortcut Table Section Outside Table: Description clear с Delete all of the files in the appliance's SCP directory. delete -file <filename></filename> d Delete the specified file from the appliance's SCP directory. show S List all of the files that currently reside in the appliance's SCP directory.
+Argument(s) Shortcut Description clear с Delete all of the files in the appliance's SCP directory. delete -file <filename></filename> d Delete the specified file from the appliance's SCP directory. show S List all of the files that currently reside in the appliance's SCP directory.